Meowrin/al-guides-1/README.md

 Credits:
  - The original creator of the guide: [guroteske](https://github.com/guroteske/al-guides)
+ - Second manager of the guide: [Meowrin](https://github.com/Meowrin/al-guides)
  - Various source images exported from the game files from: [Dimbreath](https://github.com/Dimbreath)
  - Various opinions and support from the ALEC and ALO discord

-If you have any questions or comments, feel free to ~~post an issue on github,~~ (I'm bad at github, send help) contact me on discord (Moe#4063).
+If you have any questions or comments, feel free to post an issue here or contact me on discord (Fishman465#1121).
 I can be found on the Azur Lane English Community discord server and the Azur Lane Official discord server, just ping me.
+Keep in mind that I have a job so there may be some time before I respond.

 ```
 CHANGELOG
 ---------
+2020-08-29
+ copied over al-guides repo from Meowrin's github
+ added equipment from Aurora Noctis
+  De Havilland Sea Hornet (added to Equipment Guide under Fighters)
+  533mm Magnetic Torpedo (added to Auxiliary Guide under Vanguard Auxiliaries)
 2020-06-17
   added single 138mm mle 1927 and twin 203mm mle 1924 to the Equipment Guide
   added a reading music youtube link